 The Tier II VISL Table values (provided in Appendix B) are to be used to screen sites for vapour intrusion, including sites where NAPL is present.
-The VISLs were calculated for PHCs based on default values for building and soil characteristics from Tables 7 and 8 of the User Guidance (Atlantic PIRI, 2012), the physical, chemical, and toxicological information for PHCs from the Atlantic RBCA Toolkit and using the standard transport equations provided in CCME (2008, 2014).
-The toxicological information for PHCs and transport equations are summarized in Appendix D.
+The VISLs were calculated for PHCs based on default values for building and soil characteristics from Tables 7 and 8 of the User Guidance (Atlantic PIRI, 2015), the physical, chemical, and toxicological information for PHCs from the Atlantic RBCA Toolkit and using the standard transport equations provided in CCME (2008, 2014).
+The equations and values used to derive the VISLs are provided in Appendix C.